 John is a general surgeon and physician lead at the Fraser Health Complex Wound Centre in British Columbia.
 He has specific interests in the optimal delivery of interprofessional wound care as well as physician engagement in quality improvement.

-Petra is the Senior Provincial Director of the Diabetes, Obesity and Nutrition - Strategic Clinical Network™ (DON SCN) at Alberta Health Services.
-The DON SCN’s vision is: All Albertans have access to services and supports that optimize their nutritional status, prevent or reduce the risks of diabetes and obesity, and enable those living with these chronic diseases to be healthy and well.
-Since 2012 she has been responsible for developing this diverse clinical and research network and for overseeing the design, evaluation and spread of initiatives that transform the delivery of health care services in these three interconnected clinical streams across Alberta.
-Three province-wide initiatives involve the development of a diabetic foot care pathway for use in Primary Care; the improvement of diabetes management in hospitals; and the development of bariatric friendly care hospital standards.
-She co-chairs Provincial Steering Committees for these initiatives for Alberta Health Services.
+Petra O’Connell is a health consultant and the past Senior Provincial Director of the Diabetes, Obesity and Nutrition - Strategic Clinical Network.
+She was responsible for developing diverse clinical and research network and for overseeing the design, evaluation and spread of initiatives that transform the delivery of health-care services in these three interconnected clinical streams across Alberta.
+Three province-wide initiatives involve the development of a diabetic foot care pathway for use in primary care.

 Petra has extensive experience in strategic and operational planning and evaluation across health care settings and has held senior management positions in strategic and hospital facilities planning, hospital support services operations and ambulatory care management.
 She has a BSC in Medical Laboratory Sciences and a master's in Health Services Administration from the University of Alberta and has published in the areas of health technology assessment, clinical practice guidelines, and innovations in health care organization.